feathersjs-ecosystem/feathers-swagger/README.md

     },
   }
 }));
-// now you can register feather services app.use('/message', messageService);
+// now you can register feathers services app.use('/message', messageService);
 ```